NSONTOP/aimassist/README.md

 # aimassist

 Like it says aimassist :)
-doesnt have team check and wall check
+doesnt have team check but has wall check